The Fate of the Two Witnesses, 1-14

 Three and a half days – A short period, compared with the three and a half years spoken of elsewhere.

-Rev 11:14 The second woe has passed; the third woe is coming soon.
+11:14 The second woe has come and gone; the third is coming quickly.

 The Seventh Trumpet, 15-19